 Whether the Council is buying goods, services or work the process is similar.
 The difference comes in the value of the contract.
-For example low value contracts (under £5,000) may be assessed and awarded over the telephone, but high value contracts (over £50,000), may be subject to European legislation and require highly formalised tender processes.
+For example low value contracts (under £5,000) may be informally assessed by email exchanges, but high value contracts (over £50,000), may be subject to European legislation and require highly formalised tender processes.

 How to tender for lower value contracts (up to £5,000)

 The process for lower value contracts is easier than for higher value contracts but the same commitment to fiscal prudence applies.
 For contracts up to £5,000 the Council’s standing orders state that, although no formal written competitive quotations are necessary, “due regard shall be had in securing competition by verbal enquiry and written confirmation, where appropriate”.
 The process is much simpler than for medium to higher value contracts but you should still be aware of the stages we will go through before awarding the contract.

 After contacting you to see if you are interested in the work, the Council may request some information that will help it choose between quotations.
 This will vary depending on the nature of the work, but you will be clearly informed of what it is that you need to supply.

 A decision as to whether or not to use your company will be made on the basis of the ‘Most Economically Advantageous Tender (MEAT).
 This means that the Council will not necessarily choose the cheapest option but look at other qualities as well.
 Prior to contacting you, Council officers will have set the criteria by which they will judge quotations.

 These will vary according to the type, size and value of contract, but will be clearly stated in either the 'Invitation to Quote' or 'Invitation to Tender' documents.
 You can view or download a copy of the Council's basic Terms and Conditions of Purchase here